NeuroHelix/Web-Scrapers/README.md

 Quote Scraper: Scrapes Quotes from quotes.toscrape.com

-GuoteScrapertocsv: exports results of Quote Scraper to a csv file
+GuoteScrapertocsv: exports results of Quote Scraper to a csv file.